agrebinoor/PROJET-3/README.md

 ## Disclamer
-Unfortenatly we had issues with the front end that we couldn't fix, so it is possible that you will not be able to execute ""create entreprise or project"" but we rely on your understanding and we hope that you can check our backend code that is running with no issues and also our front end that we worked a lot on but is still lacking.
+Unfortunately we had issues with the front end that we couldn't fix, so it is possible that you will not be able to execute ""create entreprise or project"" but we rely on your understanding and we hope that you can check our backend code that is running with no issues and also our front end that we worked a lot on but is still lacking.
 Thank you.
 ## Possible issues
 * If you were fased with truffles issues when running npm please execute the following